opc-cpvp/sondage-survey-external/README.md

     at Function.ChoicesRestfull.unregisterSameRequests (choicesRestfull.ts:76)
     at ChoicesRestfull.onLoad (choicesRestfull.ts:359)
     at XMLHttpRequest.xhr.onload (choicesRestfull.ts:197)
--) Server side validation

 -) Make sure the Start button is there, and probably the other buttons -) Log JS exceptions using a web api. console.write
 -) There is a bug with the logic of the checkboxes with html and the textarea to show in the next page after.
 Something
 		to do with isAnyFirstFourSelected && isAnyLastFiveSelected -) Fix this logic in the json -> Phone number should be required only for the complainant if no representative and only the representative if there's a representative
--) Backend error logging - need to ask soemone
--) Javascript fetch is not working, ask PL for solution.
-Replace ajax calls by fetch -) Test on IE
+-) Test on IE

 ### Mode details required or help required